minvws/nl-covid19-notification-app-website/_includes/content/en/2-hoe-helpt-coronamelder-tegen-corona.md

 Have you been near someone who later tests positive for coronavirus?
-And does this person add their positive status to the app?If you have been near someone who later tests positive for coronavirus, and that person adds their positive status to the app, you will be sent an notification via the app.
+And does this person add their positive status to the app?If you have been near someone who later tests positive for coronavirus, and that person adds their positive status to the app, you will be sent a notification via the app.

-If you receive an notification, it means you have been near someone who has later tested positive for coronavirus.
+If you receive a notification, it means you have been near someone who has later tested positive for coronavirus.
 Don’t panic: this doesn’t mean for sure that you have coronavirus too.
 It means you have been in a high-risk situation: you could have been infected with coronavirus.

-If you have been near someone who later tests positive for coronavirus, you will be sent an notification and you can arrange a test straight away.
+If you have been near someone who later tests positive for coronavirus, you will be sent a notification and you can arrange a test straight away.
 All the information you need to do this, is included in the notification message.

 - If the date of the contact in the notification is less than 5 days ago, you can get tested straight away.
 If your test result is positive, you can take immediate steps together with the GGD.
 - If this first test is negative, you will have a second test 5 days after the date of the contact in the notification message (or shortly after that).
 It can sometimes take a few days before a coronavirus test can detect whether someone has been infected.
 Stay at home until the second test shows that you do not have coronavirus.